 The Director may be appointed an authorised person and when so acting has and may exercise all the powers and, subject to the regulations, may perform all the functions of an authorised person under the regulations.

-[Section 68C inserted by No. 48 of 1984 s.
+[Section 68C inserted: No. 48 of 1984 s.
 6.]

 Part X — Transitional provisions